bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 <!-- theme: info -->
 > #### Requirements for stored cards
 > * Your store must be on a Plus plan or higher.
-> * Your store needs to be using Optimized One-Page Checkout.
+> * Your store must use Optimized One-Page Checkout.
-> * Your store needs to be using a compatible payment gateway.
+> * Your store must use a compatible payment gateway.

 1. Make a call to [Get Payment Methods](/api-reference/store-management/payment-processing/accepted-methods/paymentsmethodsget) for the `stored_instruments > token` to pay with a stored card.
 The `order_id` passes in as a query parameter.